DeCleanup-Network/.github/profile/README.md

 These are soulbound dynamic NFTs that represent tokenized environmental contributions.
 - Non-transferable, tied to the wallet of the person who cleaned up.
 - Represent Real World Impact (RWI) and evolve based on verified activity.
-- Automatically update onchain metadata: level progression, streaks, and total Impact Value - determining future IRL Impact Rank.
+- Automatically update onchain metadata: level progression, streaks, and total Impact Value.
 - Serve as future gateways to additional utility (e.g., staking on Regen Bazaar for APY in native token).

 #### 💰 $DCU Accumulation System
-Users earn $DCU (initially non-tradable system points) for every verified cleanup and receiving level of Impact Product upgrage - 10 DCU per level.
+Users earn $DCU (initially non-tradable system points) for every verified cleanup.
-- Bonus rewards are available as well.
+- Bonus rewards for activity streaks and verified referral actions.
 - $DCU can be redeemed into actual tokens post-TGE.

-#### Leaderboard and Ranking
-We rank users by accumulated DCU, which is basically the first point we can judge their activity on the app.

-#### Streaks
-User can perform consistent cleanups and earn additional 3 DCU per each level upgrade, if their submission of PoI was done at least once a week.

-#### Referral Rewards
-Invite friends to clean and earn bonus $DCU after successful verifications - 1 DCU per per referee who successfully submitted PoI, got it verified and received Impact Product.

-#### Anti-Fraud by Design
-Verifications will evolve from team-based to decentralized, staking-enabled community validation.

 ---